AFLplusplus/AFLplusplus/instrumentation/README.llvm.md

-Note that the original implementation (available [here](https://github.com/bitsecurerlab/afl-sensitive)) is built on top of AFL's qemu_mode.
+Note that the original implementation (available [here](https://github.com/bitsecurerlab/afl-sensitive)) is built on top of AFL's QEMU mode.
 This is essentially a port that uses LLVM vectorized instructions (available from llvm versions 4.0.1 and higher) to achieve the same results when compiling source code.